robin-ochieng/retro-data-model/docs/FEATURES.md

 - EPI Summary specifics
 	- Default Treaty Type set on Client Details to “Quota Share Treaty”; propagated read‑only to EPI Summary rows and kept in sync on changes.
+	- Currency for EPI rows is derived from Client Details (currency_std_units) and kept read‑only/synced; legacy rows without treaty_type are handled for backward compatibility.
 	- Removed default “Surplus” row across LoBs; no auto‑seeded rows.

 - Large Loss Triangulation (Property)